 - Return Objectives and Risk Parameters The University has adopted investment and spending policies for endowment assets that attempt to provide a predictable stream of funding to programs supported by its endowment while seeking to maintain the purchasing power of the endowment assets.
-Endowment assets include those assets of donor-restricted funds that the University must hold in perpetuity or for a donorspecified period(s) as well as board-designated funds.
+Endowment assets include those assets of donor-restricted funds that the University must hold in perpetuity or for a donor-specified period(s) as well as board-designated funds.
 Under this policy, as approved by the governing board, the endowment assets are invested in a manner that is intended to produce results that exceed the 4.5% spending rate plus the rate of inflation as measured by the Consumer Price Index (CPI) for urban consumers while assuming a moderate level of investment risk.
 The University expects its endowment funds, over time, to provide an average annual rate of approximately 7% to 9% annually.
 Actual returns in any year may vary from this amount. - Strategies Employed for Achieving Objectives To satisfy its long-term rate-of-return objectives, the University relies on a total return strategy in which investment returns are achieved through both capital appreciation (realized and unrealized) and current yield (interest and dividends).
 The University targets a diversified asset allocation that places a greater emphasis on equity-based investments to achieve its long-term return objectives within prudent risk constraints. - Spending Policy and How the Investment Objectives Relate to Spending Policy The University has a policy of appropriating for distribution each year approximately 4.5% of its endowment fund's average fair value over the prior three years through the fiscal year-end preceding the fiscal year in which the distribution is planned.
 The University's spending policy follows a model that includes the Higher Education Price Index (HEPI) which requires annual adjustments based on changes in the costs of education.
-In establishing this policy, the University considered the long-term expected return on its endowment to grow at an average of 4% to 5% annually.
+Actual spending in any given year may vary from the calculated appropriation based on factors such as market conditions, student eligibility, as well as spending policies of other organizations controlling outside trusts.
+In establishing this policy, the University expects the current spending policy to allow its endowment to grow at an average of 4% to 5% annually.
 This is consistent with the University's objective to maintain the purchasing power of the endowment assets held in perpetuity or for a specified term as well as to provide additional real growth through new gifts and investment return.